The Anatomy of City Clubs

 2. Blending Casual and Formal Dining

 The feature kitchen complements our next point; blending casual and formal dining.
 These dining venues can—and should—coexist.
 In this concept, the layout of dining tables and seating arrangements creates a separation between the two distinct areas within the space without a physical barrier.
-Incorporating upscale counter service, curated ingredients, and optional tasting menus enhances your casual dining space and allows for a smooth transition into the formal area.
+Incorporating upscale counter service, curated ingredients, and optional tasting menus enhance your casual dining space and allow for a smooth transition into the formal area.
 Pictured below, our recent work at Cosmos Club boasts a more casual walk-in-only bar and communal dining experience at the front with a more formal and intimate dining area toward the back.
 The multi-functionality of the space creates a warm and inviting atmosphere that seamlessly transitions from day to night.

 3. Conceptual Menu Selection

 A top quality yet approachable atmosphere shouldn’t stop at seating arrangements.
 Be sure to also offer menus with healthier food options and dining alternatives that speak to your new and improved dining facility.
 Additionally, house-made sodas, fresh juices and other alcohol-free drinks (often with health claims) add a nice touch—while at the same time increasing your check average.
 Some clubs are even incorporating ingredients that are grown on the Club premises and/or sourced locally—like the rooftop bee colony at Duquesne Club—which is a trend we’ve seen sweep across cities in recent years.
 Rather than going to the new farm-to-table restaurant a block away, invite your members to enjoy this type of offering right from their beloved club.